How Much Alimony Will I Receive in Connecticut?

 This comprehensive approach recognizes that a spouse who put their career on hold to support the family made real economic sacrifices that should be addressed through spousal support.
 Connecticut courts have consistently held that both spouses should share equitably in the economic resources accumulated during the marriage.

-The tool examines current income sources for both spouses, including wages, bonuses, investment income, and any other regular earnings.
+The court examines current income sources for both spouses, including wages, bonuses, investment income, and any other regular earnings.
 For the higher-earning spouse, this establishes the ability to pay support.
-For the financially dependent spouse, this helps identify the income gap that alimony might bridge.
+For the financially dependent spouse, it identifies the income gap alimony might bridge.

-Critically, the tool also considers earning capacity—what you could reasonably earn, not just what you currently earn.
-If you've been out of the workforce caring for children, the tool helps estimate realistic re-entry salaries based on your education and previous experience.
-Connecticut courts routinely consider earning capacity in their analysis, as confirmed in cases like Ayres v.
+Critically, the court also considers earning capacity—what you could reasonably earn, not just what you currently earn.
+If you've been out of the workforce caring for children, be ready to speak to realistic re-entry salaries based on your education and previous experience.
+Connecticut courts routinely consider earning capacity, as confirmed in cases like Ayres v.
 Ayres, 193 Conn.
 App.
 224, where the court examined income calculations including base pay and performance-based bonuses.

 Marriage Duration Impact

 Marriage length significantly affects both the amount and duration of alimony in Connecticut.
 Generally, longer marriages result in longer support periods, sometimes even permanent alimony for marriages lasting 20+ years.
-Untangle's tool categorizes your marriage duration and adjusts estimates accordingly:
+Broadly:

 | Marriage Length | Typical Alimony Approach |